yujunz/gitlab.com-runbooks/docs/cloudflare/README.md

 * [Service Information](../waf/service-waf.md)

 ## Domain Name System (DNS)
+* For the zones listed above, Cloudflare is the primary DNS resolver.
+* Route53 in AWS is a secondary resolver.
-* TODO: Terraform and DNS documentation
+* Terraform is used to manage Cloudflare DNS entries.

 ## Content Deliver Network (CDN)
 * As of the writing of this page, we are caching nothing in Cloudflare.